yemilen/ODRL-policies/README.md

 ---
 Goal
-The Open Digital Rights language [https://www.w3.org/TR/odrl-model/] is designed as a policy expression language aiming to provide a flexible and interoperable information model, vocabulary and encoding mechanism for representing normative statements.
+The [Open Digital Rights language!](https://www.w3.org/TR/odrl-model/) is designed as a policy expression language aiming to provide a flexible and interoperable information model, vocabulary and encoding mechanism for representing normative statements.
 This repository presents sample ODRL policies to test the capabilities of ODRL for our use-case.

 - Delegation
   - 'Delegation1.json: An agreement between CompanyX and CompanyY for transfer the ownership of the target dataset1